-Mornings start at 9:00 and finish at 12:00

-All day sessions finish at 3:00 and include a hot meal.
-We are not currently offering afternoon places as of September 2023.
+Mornings start at 9:00 and finish at 12:00 All day sessions finish at 3:00 and include a hot meal.

 Please be on time for dropping off and collecting.

 At the start of the day - Drop off older children first - so can settle your Nursery child in class.